Health Checks

 Objects evaluated objects-evaluated

-The Objects evaluated section shows the total number of schemas and identity namespaces scanned, along with how many issues were found for each category.
+The Objects evaluated section shows the total number of schemas, identity namespaces, and datasets scanned, along with how many issues were found for each category.
 This gives you a quick view of the scope and severity of configuration problems in your sandbox.

 Scan results scan-results